 Homegoings was recently honored with a nomination for "Outstanding Achievement in Non-Fiction Filmmaking for Television" by the 2014 Cinema Eye Honors, who recognizes "the highest commitment to rigor and artistry in the nonfiction field."
 Congrats to my fellow nominees and to all of the night's winners.
 It was great to see so many doc geeks in one room!

-I recently collaborated with Firelight Films to create a series of short documentaries on the controversial policing tactic known as "stop-and-frisk."
+Earlier this year I collaborated with Firelight Films to create a series of short documentaries on the controversial policing tactic known as "stop-and-frisk."
 This project was commissioned by Communities United for Police Reform (CPR), an unprecedented campaign to end discriminatory policing practices in New York.

 While researching the project, I attended Lloyd vs. City of New York, a class action lawsuit challenging the NYPD's practice of unconstitutional stop and frisks.
 In addition to hearing court testimony, I spoke with countless other young people who've been impacted by the policy, as well as police officers, parents and community leaders.

-You can watch two of the stories below or view the whole series at whereiamgoing.org.
+You can watch two of the stories below or view the whole series here: whereiamgoing.org.

 Last Friday over 1200 New Yorkers packed the Apollo Theater for the Harlem premiere of Homegoings.
 A special thanks to Daniel Roumain (the film's composer) and the Harlem Chamber Players who kicked the screening off with an incredible live performance; and to everyone who came out in support of the film!

-Tonight Homegoings will be broadcast nationally on PBS's POV series at 10pm (check local listings).
+Tonight Homegoings will be broadcast nationally on PBS's POV series at 10pm.
 For those of you in New York who would still like to see it on the big screen, the film is having a limited theatrical release at Maysles Cinema until July 1st.

 “Exquisitely tender. . . one of those rare opportunities to go toward the thing we fear most—death—and realize how much joy and comfort there is in it, when handled with grace and care.
 Thoughtful and enlightening.” – The Washington Post.